Paleo BBQ Sauce

 mason jar full of paleo barbecue sauce on a marble table with ribs blurred in the background

-How to make Paleo Sauce for BBQ
+How to Make Paleo BBQ Sauce

 I hope you love this sauce as much as I do and have fun making it your own.